 Ordering spaghetti in Mexico is a bold move.
 Ordering it in a town of a few hundred on top of a mountain, bolder.
-However, La Taberna De Los Duendes is defying logic serving up HUGE helpings of delicious spaghetti that wouldn’t be out of place in a European restaurant.
-They also have steaks, salads, cheeses and a fantastic wine list to accompany you meal.
+However, La Taberna De Los Duendes is defying logic by serving up HUGE helpings of delicious spaghetti that wouldn’t be out of place in a European restaurant.
+They also have steaks, salads, cheeses, and a fantastic wine list to accompany your meal.
 Giant bowls of spaghetti start from around 200 pesos.

 Refugio Terraza de la Tierra